Buried Facts on Seldom Visited Cemeteries

 If you’re a student of history – unknown tombstones, even in known, cemeteries are great way of discovering unknown facts about forgotten great men and women.
 So stay a while and explore.
 Most Paris guidebooks list the famous buried in Paris’ most famous cemetery, Pere Lachaise, such as Chopin, Oscar Wilde, and Jim Morrison.
 However, if you’re an aficionado of American History – you’ll also find the grave of Judah B. Benjamin – the first Jewish (non-converted Jew to Christianity) member of Congress and later the treasurer of the Confederacy.
 Move over Gene Kelly, perusing Parisian cemeteries you’ll find many “Americans (Buried) in Paris.”

 Spend some time and view who’s viewing the famous dead.
 A plot tells a lot about the city and country you’re visiting.
 One of the world’s greatest cemeteries with the most magnificent and varied family mausoleums is Buenos Aires’ Recoleta Cemetery.
 The most famous being the Duarte Family Mausoleum holding the body of Eva Peron buried under layers of concrete.
-During General Peron’s lifetime Evita’s corpse was stolen many times.
+During General Peron’s lifetime Evita’s corpse was stolen many times (sadly before the creation of frequent flier miles).

 Having been to Paris’s Pere Lachaise Cemetery countless times, I suggest to my guests to visit and watch groupies at graves of people they admire.
 And take some time to look around and read some of the epitaphs and learn history.
 Walking through a cemetery you’ll be surprised at the people you’ll run into – or rather walk over.
 The last time I visited Pere Lachaise, I bought flowers (at the cemetery florist) to place beside the grave of one of my favorite composers Frederic Chopin – only to find out there was no room – not just for flowers – but no room to even stand.
 A large group of Asian students were seated on portable stools listening to the music of Chopin on their cellphones (and some weren’t even connected to earbuds).